virtuozzo/cloudnet/README.md

 Inside the cloud.net repo run `docker-compose up`

+If the above command doesn't exit, then cloud.net should be up and running.
+The `docker-compose up` command is now a live log of all cloud.net's various logs.

 Then create the database and structure with:

 `docker exec -it cloudnet_cloudnet-web_1 rake db:create`